 This basic method can be completely customized with different rubs and sauces.
 At 82 BBQ in Verbank, pitmaster and Executive Chef Erik Morabito rubs his wings with a secret blend of brown sugar, smoked paprika, and oregano.

 What’s a summer cookout without a drink by the grill?
-We asked Shai Kessler, owner of Reed Street Bottle Shop in Coxsackie, and Brendon O’Brien, craft beer director at DeCicco & Sons, to provide the perfect wine and Hudson Valley craft beer pairings for our grilling recipes.
+We asked Brendon O’Brien, craft beer director at DeCicco & Sons, to provide the Hudson Valley craft beer pairings for our grilling recipes.

 “There is no American beer pairing more iconic than chicken wings and a nice, cold lager.
 Brewed with local Iroquois corn, this beer is clean and refreshing, perfect for big swigs in between carnivorous bites, and pairs beautifully with that last drop of BBQ sauce on your thumb.” —O’Brien